webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ### Proxy

 Proxy is used in order to prevent scraper of being blocked by the target site or to access the site from a non-restricted location.
-By the default, proxy uses IP addresses located in the US however it is possible to change location if custom proxy is used(available only for `Scale` plan users).
+By the default, the proxy uses IP addresses located in the US however it is possible to change location if a custom proxy is used(available only for `Scale` plan users).

-When the proxy is enabled, scraper will rotate IP addresses every 5 minutes.
+When the proxy is enabled, the scraper will rotate IP addresses every 5 minutes.
 If the page fails to load with proxy enabled, scraper changes the IP address and retries to scrape the page.

 ### Other features